 My deeply held commitment to the healing arts motivated me to pursue my education in social work.
 I began my professional journey at George Brown College (GBC) where I completed the Community Worker Program ('07).
-Whilst at GBC I learned that healing must extend beyond the individual to include political and social transformation that aims to dismantle systems of oppressive and discrimination.
+Whilst at GBC I learned that healing must extend beyond the individual to include political and social transformation that aims to dismantle systems of oppression and discrimination.

 My perception of the 'helping' process continued to radically swift through my Bachelor of Social Work ('10) and Master of Social Work ('11) at York University.
 I came to deeply appreciate how systems of helping are often complicit in maintaining conditions of marginality.
-Thus, I strive to practice social work from a critical reflexive space that sees the personal as political.
+Thus, I strive to practice social work from a critically reflexive space that sees the personal as political.
 In so doing, I seek to help build bridges between personal struggles and the social conditions in which they occur.

 This commitment is what inspired me to return to graduate school to pursue my Ph.D. in Social Work (expected '20) at McMaster University so that I can engage more fully with the concept of resilience; a concept we all take for granted.
 I have seen resilience theory used in direct practice as a measure of risk rather than a lens by which we honour the tenacity in people.
-My doctoral project will focus on assessing the transferability of the shame-resilience theory to the experiences of queer and trans persons.
+My doctoral project will focus on assessing the transferability of the resilience theory to the experiences of queer and trans persons.

 As a social worker that practices psychotherapy, I practice from an integrated framework grounded in trauma and social justice-informed care whilst drawing from the fields of energy psychology, shamanic energy medicine, emotion-focused therapy, and mindful self-compassion (MSC) where I seek to help build connectedness, compassion, and a sense of purpose for the people with whom I consult.